pulumi/infrastructure-as-code-workshop/labs/aws/in-person/typescript/lab-02/README.md

           toPort: 443,
           cidrBlocks: ["0.0.0.0/0"],
           description: "Allow inbound access via https",
-          self: true,  // Add the securitygroup itself as a source },
+          self: true,  // Add the securitygroup itself as a source.
+This will create another rule },
         {
         protocol: "tcp",